 Human Resources Management is the key to driving the human resources company.
-Therefore, the company has given importance to recruiting employees with knowledge and abilities, encouraging employees to regularly training and development.
+Therefore, the company has given importance to recruiting employees with knowledge and abilities, encouraging employees to regularly train and develop.
 The company provided opportunities for career progression as well as taking care to ensure that employees have a good quality of life.